24 BEST Things to Do in Merida for Culture, Food & History Nerds

 The oldest and most beautiful structure around Merida’s central square is the House of Montejo.
 Built between 1542 and 1549, the house was originally the home of the Montejo family.
 Today it is a museum and bank.

-The museum may still be closed.
-However, the exterior is well worth a look as it’s heavy in symbolism.
+Even if you don’t want to visit the museum, the exterior is well worth a look as its heavy in symbolism.
 On the façade, you’ll see two reliefs of Spanish conquistadors standing on the heads of natives representing their defeat and subjugation.
 I suppose back then it was seen as Spain’s heroic triumph and conquest, but today it feels like it represents the oppression of the indigenous people of the Yucatan.

 4. Stroll down Calle 60